India says will act against Finmeccanica if bribe charges proved

-NEW DELHI India will take "suitable action" against Finmeccanica SIFI.MI if graft allegations are proven true, a defence ministry official said, after the company's head was arrested in Italy in an investigation of the sale of helicopters to India.
+NEW DELHI Feb 12 India will take "suitable action" against Finmeccanica if graft allegations are proven true, a defence ministry official said, after the company's head was arrested in Italy in an investigation of the sale of helicopters to India.

 Italian police arrested Finmeccanica's chief executive Giuseppe Orsi on Tuesday for alleged bribes paid to secure the sale of 12 AgustaWestland executive helicopters to the Indian Air Force, when he was head of the Finmeccanica helicopter unit.